 Coogler directs with panache, adding political and racial elements without getting preachy along with some superbly shot if repetitive action – setting up a mini-universe here that I can’t wait to revisit.
 It only really falters on two fronts – Boseman is excellent as T’Challa, but the character’s arc here just isn’t as interesting or efficient as it was in ‘Civil War’.
-Also when it has to steer back to the Marvel formula (like another third act army vs. army scene) it loses its freshness.
-It’s a superb start, but I think sequels could take this franchise even higher.
+Also when it has to steer back to the Marvel formula (like another third act army vs. army scene) it loses its freshness, most visibly in the messy final battle.
+It’s a superb start, but there’s room to grow and sequels with stronger narratives could take this franchise higher.

 The second or equal best of the “Spider-Man” films overall, Jon Watts’ “Spider-Man Homecoming” works in ways so many other MCU films fail at.
 Bar maybe Loki, the villain is easily the most grounded and interesting of the MCU to date with stellar underplayed work by Michael Keaton.
 Also the ‘smaller focus’ which failed so badly in “Ant-Man” works far better here.